-Prior to starting How-To Geek, Lowell spent 15 years working in the IT field doing consulting, cybersecurity, database management, and programming.
-The last decade of his previous career, however, was largely spent doing business automation for large corporations.
+Before starting How-To Geek, Lowell spent 15 years working in the IT field doing consulting, cybersecurity, database management, and programming.
+The last decade of his previous career, however, was spent mainly doing business automation for large corporations.
 The e-commerce integrations he created are still being used to automate billions of dollars worth of transactions today.
 Read Full Bio »

-Erik holds a Bachelor of Science degree in Management from Virginia Tech and is bilingual in both English and Mandarin Chinese.
+Erik holds a Bachelor of Science degree in Management from Virginia Tech and is also fluent in Mandarin Chinese.

 Her wealth in knowledge in contract law and experience in supply chain management was developed through her work in a variety of industries.
 She’s worked for a boutique law firm in Washington, D.C., multiple companies in the telecom industry, and several defense contractors in the Northern Virginia area.

 Catherine has a J.D. from American University, Washington College of Law and a B.A. from the University of Maryland, College Park.